Sirpyerre/payment-platform/README.md

     - **Endpoint**: `/api/v1/user/login`
     - **Description**: Logs in a user to the online payment platform.
     - **Note**: Default user credentials are `peter` and `shhh!`.

+All endpoints require a valid JWT token to be passed in the `Authorization` header.
+The token can be obtained by logging in with the user credentials.

 ## Testing the API